sarenacm/A-Data-Analysis-of-Your-Own/README.md

 Source: [Our World in Data - War and Peace](https://ourworldindata.org/war-and-peace)

-If the dataset is not included in the repository, it can be downloaded directly from the source link above.

 ## How to run the analysis

 1. Open `https://colab.research.google.com/drive/1G2QzkAWxuW-w6OWNyqe1vxUfCnfYXqTI?usp=sharing` using **Google Colab**.